cyberark/aim-puppet/README.md

 #### Private classes

-* aim::params: default parameter values
+* aim::params - Defines the parameters and default values for the AIM module.
-* aim:\:package: Handles the packages.
+* aim::package - Handles the AIM Povider package.
-* aim::environment: Handles the configuration environment in CyberArk vault.
+* aim::environment - Handles the configuration environment in CyberArk vault.
-* aim::service: Handles the service.
+* aim::service -  Handles the AIM Provider (aimprv) service.

 ### Parameters

+The following parameters are available in the ::aim:provider class:

 ## Limitations